 Northern Indigenous Perspectives on the Pandemic Response

-This survey examines various issues of concern to Indigenous peoples in Northern communities as they navigate restrictions and challenges during the COVID-19 pandemic.
+This survey examined various issues of concern to Indigenous peoples as they navigate restrictions and challenges during the COVID-19 pandemic.
+The recruitment was focused on Northern SK residents, although Indigenous participants anywhere in the province were welcome to participate.

 The Impact of COVID-19 on Indigenous Education